Bucaro Royal received an Honorable Mention in the Best Independent Perfume category at the 11th Art and Olfaction Awards in 2025 held in Los Angeles.

 Nose: Miguel Matos.

-From the dry bread and wine of the village, a miracle was born: the perfume of redemption.
-Torreja Sacra is a fragrance of fire, memory, and faith: the alchemy of the humble transformed into art.
+From dry bread and humble wine, a miracle was born: the perfume of redemption.
+Torreja Sacra is a fragrance of fire, memory, and faith — the alchemy of humility turned into art.

-The story of the torrija is the story of a people who learned to survive with ingenuity and faith.
-It was born far from courts and banquets, in the humblest kitchens, where bread—a symbol of life and sacred food—could not be wasted.
-In a Spain of scarcity, stale bread from previous days was transformed with whatever little was available: wine, honey, eggs, brown sugar.
-Soaked, sweetened, and placed over the fire, that unusable bread was reborn into something new.
+The story of the torrija is the story of a people who learned to survive through ingenuity and faith.
+It was born far from courts and banquets, in the humblest kitchens, where bread — the symbol of life and sacred nourishment — could not be wasted.
+In a Spain marked by scarcity, the hardened bread of previous days was transformed with whatever was at hand: wine, honey, eggs, brown sugar.
+Soaked, sweetened, and given to the fire, that useless bread was reborn as something new.

-It wasn't a luxury, it was redemption.
-Each French toast was a small domestic miracle, an act of faith and everyday ingenuity.
+It was not luxury; it was redemption.
+Each torrija was a small domestic miracle, an act of everyday faith and ingenuity.

-For centuries, this gesture was repeated until it became a tradition, a symbol, and a ritual.
-As early as the 15th century, Juan del Encina mentioned "torrejas" in his Cancionero, and in the recipe books of the Golden Age—such as those of Domingo Hernández de Maceras (1607) or Francisco Martínez Montiño (1611)—we find their codified recipes.
-The torrija, then, was the sweet treat of the people, the convent, and the tavern; a food that united everyone because it came from something no one disdained: bread.
+For centuries, this gesture was repeated until it became tradition, symbol, and ritual.
+As early as the 15th century, Juan del Encina mentioned “torrejas” in his Cancionero, and in the cookbooks of the Spanish Golden Age — such as those of Domingo Hernández de Maceras (1607) and Francisco Martínez Montiño (1611) — its recipes were codified.
+The torrija was the sweet of the people, of the convent, and of the tavern: a food that united everyone, because it was born from what no one despised — bread.

-Its oldest and simplest version, the wine-soaked French toast, has its roots in the penitential Spain of Lent.
-Soaking bread in wine wasn't a whim: it was simply what was available.
-Wine, abundant in the Iberian Peninsula, provided moisture, acidity, and aroma, but also a profound symbolic value.
-In the union of bread and wine resonated the echoes of the Christian mystery: body and blood, sacrifice and consolation.
+Its oldest and most austere version, the torrija de vino, has its roots in the penitent Spain of Lent.
+Soaking bread in wine was not a whim; it was necessity.
+Wine, abundant in Iberian lands, brought moisture, acidity, and aroma, but also a deep symbolic value.
+In the union of bread and wine echoed the Christian mystery: body and blood, sacrifice and solace.

-That's why wine-soaked French toast became a traditional Easter treat, a time when meat was forbidden and tables were filled with solemnity.
-In convents, nuns offered them as a compassionate food to the sick or to women who had recently given birth; in hospitals and hospices, they were a balm and sustenance; in homes, an affordable luxury that smelled of warmth, toasted sugar, and home.
+That is why wine-soaked torrijas became the sweet of Holy Week, when meat was forbidden and tables were filled with reverence.
+In convents, nuns offered them as food of compassion to the sick or women who had just given birth; in hospitals and shelters, they were balm and sustenance; in homes, an attainable luxury that smelled of warmth, caramelized sugar, and home.

-Over time, this redemptive dessert spread throughout Spain, acquiring the accents of each region.
-In Andalusia, they were soaked in sweet wine or honey; in Castile, with thick honey and spices; in other regions, with anise, lemon, or cinnamon.
-In Madrid, taverns served them alongside a glass of wine, as a simple offering to pleasure.
+Over time, this dessert of redemption spread throughout Spain, adopting the accents of each region.
+In Andalusia, it was bathed in sweet wine or honey; in Castile, in thick honey and spices; in other regions, with anise, lemon, or cinnamon.
+In Madrid, taverns served it with a glass of wine — a simple offering to pleasure.